tmcgrath/spark-course/README.md

 # spark-course
-Examples used in the Learning Apache Spark Course
+Examples used in the [Learning Apache Spark Course](https://www.udemy.com/learning-spark/).
+Course available is available at https://www.udemy.com/learning-spark/